Medical Malpractice Lawyers In Philadelphia

 The Brod Law Firm's Philadelphia, Pennsylvania area medical malpractice lawyers have over 30 years experience in this area of law.
+You can trust Gary Brod and his team to handle your medical malpractice case with prompt, personal attention, top representation and top results.
 Our Personal Injury Attorneys represent victims who sustained injuries as a result of negligence on the part of a doctor, hospital, or other health care provider.
 Simply put, If the doctor or other health care provider did not offer or provide adequate or routine care to the patient in violation of the legal standard required by the professional in that field and this causes injury, the victim is eligible to receive monetary compensation.

 We have convenient in home and hospital visits at no charge!

 $5,901,352.19 awarded as a result of lack of oxygen to infant as a result of delayed delivery.
 Child presently has neurological & cognitive deficits.

 $3,895,000.00 awarded to 41 year old mother of 3 for improper technique in bowel resection resulting in impaired bowel function and resulting colostomy.

 $1,800.025.00 awarded to women for failure to diagnose stroke and administer stroke medication despite two emergency room visits.

 Why Choose Philadelphia Medical Malpractice Attorney Gary Brod

 - Locally Established For Over 30 Years In Philadelphia

 - Best Law Firms in America 2021

 - Proven Experience